lawndoc/mediator/README.md

 ### Server

 The client scripts can be run on Windows or Linux, but you'll need to stand up the server ([mediator.py](mediator.py)) on a Linux host.
+The server is pure Python, so no dependencies need to be installed.
 You can either run the server script with

 ```bash
 $ python3 mediator.py